furyolo/StockAIvo/memory-bank/activeContext.md

 * [2025-07-01 11:22:12] - [Debug Status Update: Fix Confirmation] Disabled HTTP/2 in the `httpx` client in `stockaivo/ai/llm_service.py`.
 This resolved the `httpx.ReadError` and stabilized the connection, but the 502 error remains, indicating a server-side issue.
 - **[2025-07-01 11:28:14] Deployment Issue:** The `technical_analyst` agent is failing with a `502 Bad Gateway` error when trying to connect to the OpenAI-compatible API at `http://localhost:3222/v1/chat/completions`.
 The downstream LLM service at this address may be down or misconfigured.
 * [2025-07-01 11:35:31] - [Debug Status Update: Fix Confirmation] Resolved `502 Bad Gateway` in `technical_analyst` by truncating the prompt data in `stockaivo/ai/agents.py`.
 This prevents overloading the local LLM service.
+* [2025-07-02 15:28:02] - [Debug Status Update: Fix Confirmation] Resolved `TypeError: chartRef.current.addCandlestickSeries is not a function` in `frontend/src/components/StockChart.tsx`.
+The fix involved using `as any` to bypass incorrect TypeScript type definitions for the `lightweight-charts` library and correctly separating series creation from option application, aligning with the v5 API.

+* [2025-07-02 16:06:18] - [Debug Status Update: Fix Confirmation] Resolved blank page issue by refactoring the layout and page components.
+Moved the main page structure (Header, main container) from `page.tsx` to `layout.tsx` to create a proper layout hierarchy for `react-router-dom`, and simplified `page.tsx` to only contain the page-specific content.
+* [2025-07-02 16:02:30] - [Debug Status Update: Fix Confirmation] Resolved blank page issue by correcting invalid DOM structure in `frontend/src/app/layout.tsx`.
+The component was incorrectly rendering `<html>` and `<body>` tags.